ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

                   "title": "Exploring the Louvre",
                   "chosenTitle": "I Saw The MONA LISA!
-(And So Can You)", "concept": "A detailed walkthrough of the Louvre...", "script": "The full text of the video script...", "order": 0,
+(And So Can You)", "concept": "A detailed walkthrough of the Louvre...", "script": "The full text of the video script, now often generated by Scripting V2's final assembly.", "recording_voiceover_script": "The script parts specifically for post-production recording, generated by Scripting V2.", "order": 0,
                   "onCameraDescriptions": {
                     "Louvre Museum": "Welcome to the Louvre!
 It's enormous!"